NAS QNAP HS-251 RAID Arrays: Mechanical and Logical Failures Recovery Guide

 To mitigate these risks, it is important to implement proper access controls, user permissions, and file versioning mechanisms.
 Regular backups should be performed and tested to ensure data can be restored in case of any data loss event.
 Additionally, educating users about best practices for data management and security can help minimize the risks associated with concurrent access.

-Although NAS HS-251 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS HS-251 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view